 Admission Requirements & Details

 The admissions information below may give you an idea of the candidates University of Arkansas accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP college credits that may be transferred.
-This information can be used to see your chances of getting into University of Arkansas.
+The details may include admissions application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted